Future Omro Road

 Proposed Reconstruction Effort

 The Town of Algoma is committed to providing safe and user friendly roadways for all users.
-While maintenance efforts including overlays and ditching go a long way, a road reaches a point where updates diminish in return and reconstruction is necessary.
-Omro Road has reached the point where a new driving surface, improved stormwater management and pedestrian accommodations are needed.
-These critical improvements are outlined in our Comprehensive Plan and are also highly sought after through multiple community surveys.
+While maintenance efforts including overlays and ditching extend the life of a road, however every road reaches a point where maintenance is no longer feasible or cost effective and some level reconstruction is necessary.
+Omro Road has reached the point where a new driving surface, improved stormwater management and pedestrian-friendly accommodations are needed.
+These critical improvements are outlined in the town’s Comprehensive Plan and were also noted in multiple community surveys.

 The primary focus includes: